hazxel/sisyphus/README.md

-a personal note collection covering massive topics, mainly focus on C++, system, and algorithm trading.
+a personal note collection covering different topics, mainly focus on C++, system, and algorithm trading.